Last edit: 15/11/2025

 4.2.1 Necessity of a fall protection device.

-In case of an overall falling height equal or higher than 3000 mm, the ladder shall be fitted with a fall protection device.
+In case of an overall falling height equal or higher than 3000 mm, the ladder shall be fitted with a fall protection device.4.2.2 Types of protection device.

-The main aternatives for protection of the users of fixed ladders against falling from height are the following:
+The main alternatives for protection of the users of fixed ladders against falling from height are the following:

 a) Safety Cage